-When you join this enjoyable music ensemble, you will learn to play the music instrument you would most love to play.
-In band, students have the opportunity to choose to play one of several instruments such as flute, clarinet, saxophone, oboe, trumpet, trombone, French horn, tuba, drums, and even electric bass!
-Students who join this fun course not only learn to play music on their instruments, but make long lasting friendships as well prepare for music performances throughout the year.
-While you are having such a great time playing music, you will also be developing the music skills that may one day allow you to choose music as an exciting career as a musician!
+In band, students can choose to play one of many instruments such as flute, clarinet, saxophone, oboe, trumpet, trombone, French horn, tuba, drums, and even electric bass!
+Students who join this fun course not only learn to play music on their instruments but make long lasting friendships as well as prepare for music performances throughout the year.
 This ensemble welcomes all students new to music.
-Join this ensemble, and be prepared to have the time of your life and a great deal of fun learning to be a musician.

-Instrumental Music: Concert Band 9 - MMU09BA2
+Instrumental Music: Concert Band 9 - MMU--09BA1